 I also have a film session of Ja Morant on my Youtube Channel.
 I posted his tape versus Auburn.

 The 6-7 202 lb R.J.
-Barrett is the best shooting guard in this years 2019 NBA Draft.
+Barrett is the best shooting guard/small forward in this years 2019 NBA Draft.
+He's a wing that can play either the 2 or 3 with his versatility.
 He showed the ability to be the feature guy at times when Zion Williamson was injured.
 There are rumors that Atlanta wants to move 8 and 10 to move up to 3 for Barrett.
 This is something the Knicks should mull over in such a deep draft class.

 Barrett is 18-years-old and turns 19-years-old days before the 2019 NBA Draft.
 New York may get some star players like Kyrie Irving at point guard, Kevin Durant at small forward, or Anthony Davis at center in the offseason.
 Getting all three of these guys and Barrett would allow a quick turnaround for the New York Knicks.